rmscode/binary-garden/docs/software/windows-server/group-policy.md

 ## Group Policy Preferences

-Group policy preference are ised to an initial configuration but allows user to change them.
-For exampl, a GPO preference can create a shortcut on the user's desktop but allow the user to delete it.

-GPO preferences differ from policy settings because users cannot modify the policy settins.
+Group policy preferences are comprised of initial configurations that can be changed by an end userr.
+For example, a GPO preference can create a shortcut on the user's desktop but allow the user to delete it if they want to.
+GPO preferences differ from policy settings because users cannot modify the policy settings.

-### GPO Preferences are primarily used for things like
+GPO preferences are typically used for things like:

 - Mapping network drives
-- Installing software
+- Installing helpful, but not required software
-- Installing printers
+- Wallpaper/screen saver settings
 - Desktop shortcuts

 ### Item-Level Targeting

 GPO preferences include a filtering option called "Item-Level targeting".
-This gives you granular control ver what objects (users or computers) the GPO applies to.
+This gives you granular control over what objects (users or computers) the GPO applies to.

-### Examples:
+Examples:

 - Tartget computers with a specific OS
 - Target computers by IP
 - Target a security group

-### To create a GPO using preference and Item-Level targeting
+### Create a GPO preference with Item-Level targeting

 In this example, we'll create a new GPO preference that adds a desktop shortcut.
 We'll also use item-level targeting to apply the GPO to a security group.